visit/galaxy-docs/_includes/fuzzy-accommodation.md

 #### Day mask
-A bit mask represented in hexadecimal describing which days that are valid for arriving at or depart at.
+A bit mask describing which days that are valid for arriving at or depart at.
+The field is an integer but can also be represented in hex.

 |Hex|Day|Bin
 |-----|-----|-----|